Masub27/Intro/Study_Discussion_SS25_.md

 * Classes should be physical because learning in a classroom is far better then online
 * Classroom
 * Hybrid system instead of just online classes.
-* If the more zoom lectures are recorded would be easier for students to manage
+* If the more zoom lectures are recorded would be easier for students to manage.
 * More in person meetings.
 * More pyhsical classes
-* Online learning is the best option for students but one thing, the barrier is about little difficulty in assignments task
+* Online learning is the best option for students but one thing, the barrier is about little difficulty in assignments task.
 * To better meet student needs, the program could offer more flexible learning options, like hybrid or online formats.
-* Classes should be in person for better understanding and communication
+* Classes should be in person for better understanding and communication.
 * Highly doubt the worth of this degree with only online classes.
-Our university is highly recognized but our course seems worthless if a
-* Man sitting in India is able to do from there what I'm doing from here, it raises a lot of questions
+Our university is highly recognized but our course seems worthless if a man sitting in India is able to do from there what I'm doing from here, it raises a lot of questions.
 * And the best part is the conduct of online classes as i choose this course because it was completely online which is convienient for me.
 * Please decrease the fee and include more offline classes.
 Offline classes are more helpful and convenient for the students.
 Online classes are not engaging.